 The ARCHER2 Service is a world-class advanced computing resource for UK researchers.
 For such researchers, there are specific allocation mechanisms for requesting ARCHER2 time via the ARCHER2 partner research councils EPSRC and NERC as detailed below.
-For researchers in other areas, please get in touch with your research council if you would like to use ARCHER2.

 |Call (Web Link)||Closing Date||TA Receipt Deadline||Notes||TA Form Link|

 |Pump-priming||Always open||EPSRC remit only.
 Small amounts of time for testing and porting.
 Quick decision on access.
 Maximum of 4000 CU for 6 months.||Pump Priming TA Form|

 |Pioneer Projects||26 May 2023 at 4:00pm UK time||12 May 2023 at 4:00pm UK time||EPSRC remit only.

 Large amounts of ARCHER2 computing resource for a maximum duration of two years.

 |Access to HPC||26 May 2023 at 4:00pm UK time||12 May 2023 at 4:00pm UK time||EPSRC remit only.

 ARCHER2 or Tier-2 computing resource for a maximum duration of one year and a minimum of 4000 CU.
 Calls are expected to open every six months.

 |Top up||No call currently open.||EPSRC remit only.
 Only for users with an existing ARCHER2 allocation who require additional resource.||TA Form|